thycotic/privman-docs/install/agents/agent-inst-mac.md

 ### Uninstalling an Agent

-When you need to uninstall the macOS Agent, use the __uninstall.sh__ shell command:
+When you need to uninstall the macOS Agent, use the __Uninstall.sh__ shell command:

 ```shell
 sudo /Volumes/ThycoticManagementAgent-10.6.20/Uninstall.sh